Covariant equations of motion of massive spinning particles in a background Yang-Mills field: Dynamical variables, constraints, and basic Poisson relations

 To further restrict the dynamics of the spin variables on the SO(1,3)-invariant spin surface, we impose additional constraints on $(\omega^\mu, \pi^\nu)$:

 where $a_2$ and $a_3$ are constants whose specific values are not essential, as they do not affect the physical dynamics.

-With these ingredients, we have all the necessary ingredients to derive the equations of motion for a classical colored and spinning particle interacting with a background non-Abelian Yang-Mills field.
+With these elements established, we proceed to derive the equations of motion for a classical colored and spinning particle interacting with a background non-Abelian Yang-Mills field.
 The full set of dynamical variables is $\zeta = (x^\mu, P^\mu, \omega^\mu, \pi^\nu, q^a)$, the constraints are given by Eqs.~(\ref{eq:Q23c}), (\ref{eq_shell}), (\ref{eq:PSp}), and (\ref{eq_normal}), and the basic non-vanishing Poisson brackets are Eqs.~(\ref{eq_canon}), (\ref{eq:qP}), and (\ref{eq_spin}).

 Using these fundamental Poisson brackets, one can write a compact expression for the Poisson bracket between any two functions $F$ and $G$ of the phase space variables $\zeta$:

 which explicitly yields

 The remaining task is to construct a Hamiltonian that generates equations of motion which rigorously respect the constraints (\ref{eq:Q23c}), (\ref{eq_shell}), (\ref{eq:PSp}), and (\ref{eq_normal}).
 The standard approach for such constrained Hamiltonian systems was developed in the seminal works of Dirac~\cite{Dirac1950,Dirac1951,Dirac1958a} and Bergmann~\cite{Anderson:1951ta,Bergmann:1954tc}, who established a consistent formalism, now known as the Dirac-Bergmann algorithm.
 This algorithm provides the framework used in the present study.